 Linden Lab® Avatar Shapes

 Linden Lab® provides quite a few free avatars in the Library part of your Inventory.
 You can mix and match various pieces of these avatars to get started with creating your own custom look.
-The pictures in this folder show the various full-perm shapes in the Library with the same skin so you can see the differences in the shapes.
-The model is wearing the accompanying Eyebrowshaper or system hair, too.
-The boxer shorts on the shapes are separate.
+The pictures on this page show the various avatars in the Library so you can see the differences in the shapes and skins, and how they combine to make the avatar.
+The model is wearing the accompanying Eyebrowshaper and/or hair, too.

 To access the Linden Lab® outfits, open Inventory.
 You’ll see two main folders, Inventory and Library.
 The Library folder contains all of the things provided by Linden Lab® for you to use in Second Life®.
 Open the Clothing folder in the Library to see the folders with outfits.
 When you drag an outfit folder onto your avatar, you will be wearing everything in the folder, and a copy of the folder and its contents will appear in your Inventory, in your own Clothing folder.
 Once you have done that for several (or all) of the Library outfits, you can mix and match whatever pieces you want.

 Modifying Avatar Skins

 You can make your own skins, but the ones that I’ve tried making look terribly crude.
 You really need to use a graphics program like Photoshop or Gimp to get good results.
 I don’t know how to do it, so I can’t explain it.
 Try out the free skins from the Library, and the other free skins that are included in this package.
 Remember that the shape that you wear will alter somewhat how the skin looks.

 Modifying Avatar Shapes

 Unlike skins, avatar shapes can be customized by the average user in Second Life.
 The shape and skin combined give the avatar its appearance.